VeryAmazed/My_Comp-Programming_Template/README.md

 # My_Comp-Programming_Template
-My competitive programming template. <br>
+My competitive programming templates. <br>
 A majority of the algorithm implementations in there aren't mine.
 Most are either from Competitive Programmer's Handbook by Antti Laaksonen or from USACO.guide (Like Benq's DSU).
-The Lazy prop-segment tree **probably** works but I'm not 100% confident.
-It's worked the couple times I've used it.
+The Lazy templated prop-segment tree **probably (I have high confidence)** works.<br>
+The Lazy lazy set lazy prop seg tree I am less sure of, especially if you are using the .set() function.